Bibliography

 Rather than relying on impersonations or purely fictional sketches, it repurposed actual news footage and used humor to dissect and reinterpret the day’s headlines.
 This approach created a hybrid form of satire that felt both immediate and performative.
 By placing himself within the political conversation, Stewart acted less as a distant comedian and more as a participant, interviewing politicians and holding media narratives up to scrutiny.

-In CNN’s Behind the Desk, Jen Flanz — who produced The Daily Show under both Jon Stewart and Trevor Noah — shared her perspective on the show as comedy versus news.
+In CNN’s Behind the Desk, Jen Flanz — who produced The Daily Show under both Jon Stewart and Trevor Noah — shared on the show as comedy versus news.

-It is also worth mentioning that The Daily Show calls its regular lineup of comics “correspondants.”
+It is also worth mentioning that The Daily Show calls its regular lineup of comics “correspondents.”

 Real clips, when reframed through satire, were transformed into evidence.
 Through this lens, The Daily Show served as a space for processing frustration with both politics and the media itself, with Stewart embodying the perspective of viewers seeking clarity in an often confusing and performative news environment.